External structures (vqfetch)

 --method

-rks-lda for periodic; rhf for molecules
+rks-lda (periodic), auto-rhf for molecules

 SCF method baked into the emitted input script.
 Choices: rhf, rks-lda, rks-pbe, rks-blyp, rks-b3lyp.